- Course Descriptions

 * UNIX admnistrator

-Courses are geared towards students who plan to continue their education at another institution of higher learning, as well as students who are realtively new to using a computer or who want to improve personal computer skills.
+Courses are geared toward students who plan to continue their education at another institution of higher learning, as well as students who are realtively new to using a computer or who want to improve personal computer skills.
 Course offerings include computer literacy, programming logic, various programming languages, operating systems, technical writing, information systems management, systems analysis and design, project management, database management, and database programming.

 Oakton offers the Associate in Applied Science Degree with emphasis on either Computer Programming or Computers and Information Systems.
 In addition, 13 certificate programs are offered.
-These include: Computer Programmer; PC Support Specialist; Oracle Database Administrator; UNIX; Internet and Computer Core (IC3); Computer User; Microsoft Project Management Preparation; and Management of Information Systems (MIS) Certificate.
 The Computer Technology certificate gives the student an opportunity to select specific coursework as part of the 'build your own' technology certificate.
-Many of these certificates may lead to Oracle, Linux or Microsoft industry certifications.
+Many of these certificates may lead to Oracle, LINUX or Microsoft industry certifications.

 Students in Computer Information Systems curricula must receive a minimum grade of C in all CIS, CAB, CSC, CNS, and ELT courses.